 Where:

-# How to Backup MongoDB Database
+How to Backup MongoDB Database

-# Backup a Single Database
+Backup a Single Database

 mongodump --db testdb --out /opt/

-The above command will take a backup of the testdb database and create a directory with database name inside /opt directory.
+The above command will take a backup of the testdb database and create a directory with the database name inside /opt directory.

-# Backup a Single Collection
+Backup a Single Collection

 You can also backup a single collection from a database by specifying the option --collection with mongodump command.

-For example, to take a backup of a single collection named testcollection from the testdb database, run the following command:
+For example, to take a backup of a single collection named test collection from the testdb database, run the following command:

 mongodump --collection testcollection --db testdb --out /opt/

-# Backup All Databases
+mongodump All Databases

 To back up all MongoDB databases, you don't need to specify any database name with mongodump command.

-You can run the following command to backup all MongoDB databases and save the backup inside /mnt directory.
+You can run the following command to backup all MongoDB databases and save the backup inside the /mnt directory.

 mongodump --out /mnt